LambdaLabsML/examples/nerfstudio/README.md

 sudo usermod -aG docker $USER
 ```

-You need to log out and log back in to let `usermod` take effect.
-On Lambda Cloud this can be achieved by terminating the exiting ssh into the machine in a new session.
+You need to ssh into the server with a new session to let `usermod` take effect.

 Now you are ready to build the image for nerfstudio.
-These are the commands:
+Here are the commands:

 ```
 export username=YOUR_DOCKER_HUB_ACCOUNT_NAME